ctaguchi/ctaguchi.github.io/README.md

     - Spanish
     - Kreyòl Ayisyen
     - Thai
     - Let me know if you are interested in language exchange with me.

+## Ongoing projects
+Feel free to contact me if you are interested in collaborative work with me.
+### NLP
+- Speech recognition for Kichwa
+- Developing a new speech recognition metrics
+- Speech recognition for speech pathology
+- Speech recognition into IPA
+- Unsupervised morphological alignment
+- Semantic Network of Adposition and Case Supersenses for Japanese (J-SNACS)
+- UD Turkic
+- UD Kichwa
+- Jinghpaw language NLP	toolkit	(machine translation, speech recognition, text classification, language modeling, automatic phonemic annotation)
+- App development for documenting underresourced languages

+### Linguistics
+- Modal nominal predicates in Tatar
+- The structure of Japanese numeral classifiers
+- Non-configurationality of Kichwa
+- Double object marking in Kichwa
+- Documentation of Kichwa
+- Discourse structure of Tatar

 ## News
 - (April 21, 2024) Our joint work "Japanese Rule-based Grapheme-to-phoneme Conversion System and Multilingual Named Entity Dataset with International Phonetic Alphabet" has been accepted at [SIGMORPHON 2024](https://sigmorphon.github.io/workshops/2024/) at NAACL 2024!